stat6250-w18/course-questions-wiki/week-01/README.md

 - *Question* (akrishnamurthy−stat6250): What is the pattern and duration of final exam?
 How to prepare for the finals and what professional practice is accomplished on completion of finals ?
 - *Answer* (akrishnamurthy-stat6250): Final exam wil include 65 multiple choice questions with a time limit of 110 minutes.
 Review the SAS Certified base programmer process and example problems in <http://www.sas.com> website with additional emphasis on chapters 1-8,10-17, and 19-20 in course textbook.
 In particular, pay more attention to all the weekly quizes and review them thoroughly as the finals will mostly be similar to the weekly quizes.
 - Question (nshrivastava2-stat6250):Is the final exam is from all the chapters of text book or cumulative?
-- Question (aguenane−stat6250): What is the minimum percentage you can get to pass the final exam?
+- Question (aguenane−stat6250):how can we do to contact the professor?
-- Answer (guenane-6250): to pass the final exam you need to get minimum 70%.